 We plan to expand into some new verticals, but I can't go into that now.
 As far as the geographic penetration of Bending Spoons is concerned, at the moment we are doing well all over the world with the exception of three important Asian markets that we're still studying: China, Japan and South Korea.
 We want to make big steps forward there too, in the next two years.

 You have been Super Coach for the "Consumer Products" category in the B Heroes acceleration course, wanted by Fabio Cannavale in collaboration with Intesa Sanpaolo and other Italian companies.
-What kind of vision gave you the participation in this initiative, regarding the Italian Venture Capital ecosystem?
+What wer your take-aways about the Italian Venture Capital ecosystem?

-I have been in contact with start-ups and other entrepreneurs involved more than I have been with investors, so I do not feel I have a 360 degrees vision.
-Having said that, I have the impression that the comparison with foreign countries is still ruthless: the desire to invest is there, but on one hand the number and quality of the opportunities are still scarce, and on the other hand investors often tend to impose conditions that are far from ideal for entrepreneurs, without understanding that they doing this will reduce the chances of success for the companies and consequently their chances of obtaining a good return on the investments.
+I have been in contact with start-ups and other entrepreneurs who had more contacts with investors than I had, so I do not feel I have a 360 degrees vision.
+Having said that, I have the impression that the comparison with foreign countries is still ruthless: the desire to invest is there, but on one hand the number and quality of the opportunities are still scarce, on the other hand investors often tend to impose conditions that are far from ideal for entrepreneurs.
+They don't seem to understand that, by doing this, they will reduce the companies' chances of success and consequently their chances of obtaining a good return on their investments.
 This is not always true and I have found several exceptions: good entrepreneurs with good projects and competent and wise investors.

 The evaluation ranking of your users is very high.
 In your opinion, what are the elements that lead to such a positive response from the market?

 Our apps are often positioned among the top-quality ones in the respective categories and I truly believe they deserve the excellent ratings they have.
 However, the average rating visible on the App Store is not so indicative of quality, I think.
 It is in fact heavily impacted by factors that are at least questionable.
 Let me give you an example: it is not difficult for a completely free app to get a very high rating, even if the product itself is very mediocre.
-Another app, perhaps much better but which costs only a few euros, will tend to get much, much lower ratings.
-We, as human beings, are inclined to assign a huge value to gratuity, even when the alternative, much more satisfying from all points of view, requires us to pay very minimal figures, figures that we would not hesitate to pay out incrementally at the price of purchase of an asset that is not already free.
+Apps that are much better but that cost a few euros will tend to get much, much lower ratings.
+We, as human beings, are inclined to assign a huge value to gratuity, even when the alternative, much more satisfying from all points of view, figures that we would not hesitate to pay out incrementally at the price of purchase of an asset that is not already free.
 In other words, it's much worse to pay 1 euro instead of 0 euro than to charge 2 euros instead of 1 euro.
 These cognitive bias underpin app evaluations in a way that is often drastic and not very useful for both the developer and the future users.

 7th January 2019